correial/correial.github.io/content/Fast Robots/Lab 10/index.md

 ## Introduction

 Our robot lack absolute or "ground truth" knowledge of its position.
 As a result, it must infer its location using information from the environment (ToF sensors)—a process known as localization, which is most effective when approached probabilistically.
 To implement probabilistic localization, we use a Bayes filter, which maintains a "belief" about the robot's position.
 Based on its initial state as well as ToF sensor data and control inputs, the robot forms an estimate of where it might be.
 As new sensor readings and inputs are received, the robot continuously updates this belief using Bayesian inference.
+This lab aims to implement Bayes Filter via simulation before implementing on the robot.

 The robot state is 3 dimensional and is given by (*x, y*, $ \theta $).
 The robot’s world is a continuous space that spans with dimensions:

-- -5.5 < x < 6.5 feet in the x direction
+- -5.5 ft < x < 6.5 ft in the x direction
-- -4.5 < x < 4.5 feet in the y direction
+- -4.5 ft < x < 4.5 ft in the y direction
-- -180, +180 degrees along the theta axis
+- -180°, +180° along the theta axis

 The robot's environment is represented by a grid with cells measuring 0.3048 m x 0.3048 m x 20° for a total number of cells along each axis being (12,9,18).
 Each cell stores the probability of the robot being in that position, with all probabilities summing to 1 to represent the robot's belief.
 The Bayes filter updates these probabilities over time, and the cell with the highest probability at each step indicates the robot's most likely pose, forming its estimated trajectory.